HugoBlox/hugo-blox-builder/exampleSite/content/post/getting-started/index.md

 +++
-title = "Academic: the website designer for Hugo" subtitle = "Create a beautifully simple website in under 10 minutes :rocket:"
+title = "Academic: the website builder for Hugo" subtitle = "Create a beautifully simple website in under 10 minutes :rocket:"

-date = 2016-04-20T00:00:00
+date = 2016-04-20T00:00:00  # Schedule a publish date
-lastmod = 2018-01-13T00:00:00
+lastmod = 2019-04-17T00:00:00  # Date last modified
-draft = false
+draft = false  # Display this post? (true/false)

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = ["admin"]

 tags = ["Academic"]
-summary = "Create a beautifully simple website or blog in under 10 minutes."
+summary = "Create a beautifully simple website in under 10 minutes."

 # Projects (optional).
 #   Associate this post with one or more of your projects.